Baxter House (Gorham, Maine): Description and history

 The Baxter House stands on the west side of South Street, a short way south of the town center, and immediately north of the Baxter Memorial Library.
 It is a 2 1/2-story wood-frame structure, five bays wide, with a side-gable roof, a single off-center interior chimney, and clapboard siding.
 The (east-facing) front is symmetrical, with a central entrance flanked by short sidelight windows and pilasters, and topped by a Federal style semi-oval fan.
 A pair of small gabled dormers project from the roof, whose cornice has widely spaced pairs of brackets.
 A two-story ell extends to the rear.

 The house was built in 1797 by Isaac Gilkey, a local carpenter who is credited with other buildings in the South Street area.
 It was acquired by Doctor Elihu Baxter in 1812, and is where is youngest son, James Phinney Baxter, was born in 1831.
-Later 19th-century residents of the house included Dr. N. H. Cary and his daughter Annie Louise Cary, and James Phinney's son Percival.
-James Phinney Baxter repurchased the family in 1907, and donated it to the town, with the stipulation that a library be built on its site, and that it be preserved as a museum in honor of his father.
+Later 19th-century residents of the house included Dr. N. H. Cary and his daughter, the famous opera singer Annie Louise Cary.
+James Phinney Baxter repurchased his birthplace in 1907, and donated it to the town, with the stipulation that a library be built on its site, and that the home be preserved as a museum in honor of his father.
 The house was moved to its present location, just north of its original site, and the library was built in its place.

 James Phinney Baxter served six terms as Mayor of Portland, Maine (1893-1896 and 1904–1905) and was a leading local businessman and philanthropist.
 Percival Baxter served two terms as Governor of Maine, and is best known for donating most of the land for Baxter State Park.
-Annie Louise Cary was a well-known opera singer of the third quarter of the 19th century.
+Annie Louise Cary became America's favorite singer in the third quarter of the 19th century.